-Based on funding requests by FSAG subsidiaries FSNV issues notes to investors matching the fixed or variable interest requirement of the FS subsidiary.
-In cases where the investor looks for a different interest structure, FSNV is using interest rate swaps or cross currency interest rate swaps to convert the interest into the structure required by the FS subsidiary.
+Based on funding requests by FSAG group companies and joint ventures of the FSAG Group FSNV issues notes to investors matching the fixed or variable interest requirement of the FS related parties.
+In cases where the investor looks for a different interest structure, FSNV is using interest rate swaps or cross currency interest rate swaps to convert the interest into the structure required by the related parties.
 The Supervisory Board authorised FSNV to run a certain interest rate risk.
 A limit system and tools to monitor and manage the risk have been set up.
 Interest mismatches are permitted within a twelve-month period only.
 Therefore, the risk is comparatively low.
-In 2016, no limits were exceeded.
+In 2017, no limits were exceeded.